hanabi/hanabi.github.io/docs/level_19/ejections.md

   - Cathy knows that since a number 2 clue cause Bob to blind-play his *Second Finesse Position*, this must be an *Ejection*.
 The only type of *Ejection* that matches this kind of clue is a *Rank Choice Ejection*, so Cathy knows that her 2 must be playable and that her 2 must be exactly the red 2.
 Cathy plays the red 2.
 - More examples of a *Rank Choice Ejection* can be found [here](examples/rank_choice_ejection.md).

+### The Trash Ejection

+- First, see the section on the *[Trash Double Ignition](ignition.md#trash-double-ignition)*.
+- In certain situations, if a player re-clues a card that is globally known as trash, it triggers a *Trash Double Ignition*.
+- However, what if the next player can see that a *Trash Double Ignition* is impossible?
+In this situation, if the clue-giver is not making a mistake, they instead intend for an *Ejection* on the very next player.

 ### The Replay Ejection

 - First, see the section on the *[Replay Double Ignition](ignition.md#replay-double-ignition)*.